Comparing Singlet Testing Schemes: Comparison of test efficiency

 \section{Comparison of test efficiency}

 We will now describe and compare hypothesis tests for the singlet using (i) Braunstein-Caves samples with parameter N or (ii) random measurement samples with $\theta=\pi/2N$.
+We link our choice of $\theta$ to $N$ in this way, as this ensures both tests induce equal expected correlations when measuring singlets, allowing for a clear comparison of the effect of deviations.
 We recall that the test samples both follow shifted Bernoulli distributions

 with parameters defined through the expectation values in (\ref{BCeval}) and (\ref{RMeval}) as